Either way, this detailed marijuana tincture guide will surely benefit. Here’s what we’ll breakdown in successive order:

 Spraying Inside Your Mouth

-Before you engage in with a weed tincture by spraying it in your mouth, first practice spraying it onto a piece of tissue.
+Before you consume a weed tincture by spraying it in your mouth, first practice spraying it onto a piece of tissue.

 Once you’re comfortable, place the nozzle into your mouth, either inside your cheek or under your tongue, and then press it.
 Make sure you let your mouth absorb the contents for a minute.

-To avoid irritation, it’s best to spray in different areas of your mouth!
+To avoid irritation, it’s best to spray in different areas of your mouth each time!

 Adding Marijuana Tinctures to Foods and Drinks: